 What is Meditation?

-Meditation is difficult to define as it covers a wide range of differing practices in different traditions and/or cultures.
+Beginners Meditation – Meditation is difficult to define as it covers a wide range of different practices in different traditions and/or cultures.
 In popular usage, the word “meditation” and the phrase “meditative practice” are often used to describe almost anything that is claimed to train the attention or to teach calm or compassion.

-Three main criteria are essential to any meditation practice.
+Three main criteria are essential to any beginners meditation practice.

 - the use of a defined technique

 - logic relaxation, which means you are not trying to explain, judge or analyse during your practice

 There isn’t a right or wrong way to meditate, it’s important to find a practice that meets your needs and complements your personality.
 Not all meditation styles are right for everyone.
 It’s best to see what feels comfortable and what you feel encouraged to practice.